~/.openclaw/workspace). The model only remembers what gets

 injected into the bootstrap prompt on every turn.

-Over time, the agent distills useful material from daily notes into
+Over time, useful material from daily notes is distilled into MEMORY.md by

 If MEMORY.md grows past the bootstrap file budget, OpenClaw keeps the file on